 Simple movements and exercises in a swimming pool can help improve balance and build strength.

-If you have pain, dizziness, or problems breathing during or after an exercise, stop and talk with your physical therapist, nurse, or doctor about what you're experiencing and before you continue.
+If you have pain, dizziness, or problems breathing during or after any exercise, stop.
+Talk with your physical therapist, nurse, or doctor about what you're experiencing and before you continue.

-Instability of geriatrics.
-In: Duthie EH, Katz, PR, Malone ML, eds.
+Hile ES, Studenski SA.
+Instability and falls.
+In: Duthie EH Jr, Katz, PR, Malone ML, eds.
 Practice of Geriatrics.
 4th ed.
-Philadelphia, Pa: Saunders Eleseverier; 2007;chap17.
+Philadelphia, PA: Saunders Elsevier; 2007;chap17.